Supporting the ERC applications

 Who qualifies for support?

-To qualify for cost reimbursement, a researcher must participate in an ERC grant competition and receive an evaluation grade of A, yet still not receive funding from the European Research Council.
+To qualify for cost reimbursement, a researcher must participate in an ERC grant competition, reach the second evaluation round and receive an evaluation grade of A, yet still not receive funding from the European Research Council.
 Subsequently, the institution and the researcher must submit an application to the Estonian Research Council via the Estonian Research Information System (ETIS) on the appropriate form.
 The application must include information on the objectives, results, impact, budget, and schedule.
 Additionally, it must detail the project's relation to the unfunded ERC grant application and the preparation for a new ERC grant application, including the type of ERC grant to be applied for.
 While support can be applied for projects in all fields, the application must show how the project contributes to the focus areas of the TAIE development plan.

 Focus Areas of the TAIE Development Plan